Happy Birthday, Lawrence Ferlinghetti

 This weekend, Lawrence Ferlinghetti celebrated a birthday that not everyone pulls off.
 The former poet laureate of San Francisco and founder of City Lights Bookstore turned 99 on Saturday.
 Although he’s moving somewhat slower than he did during North Beach’s Beatnik heyday, Ferlinghetti’s voice is as vital as ever, says the San Francisco Chronicle.

-Lawrence Monsanto Ferling was born in Yonkers, New York on March 24, 1919.
+Lawrence Monsanto Ferling was born in Yonkers, New York, on March 24, 1919.
 His father, Carlo Ferlinghetti, died before his birth, and his mother, Clemence, was committed to a mental hospital shortly thereafter.
 Lawrence spent part of his childhood in a state-run orphanage before moving with his aunt to France.
 After living near Strasbourg “long enough to learn the language,” young Lawrence and his aunt returned to New York and took up residence in a stately mansion owned by the Bisland family in Bronxville.

 The young man who would one day be declared the poet laureate of San Francisco attended Riverdale Country Day School and a preparatory academy in Massachusetts before enrolling at the University of North Carolina where he worked on the student staff of The Tarheel.
 Ferlinghetti told the San Francisco Chronicle that he chose to attend the Chapel Hill school because Thomas Wolfe, who wrote Look Homeward, Angel, had gone there.